kolenaIO/kolena/docs/faq/index.md

     We're constantly adding new data types and annotation types — if you don't see what you're looking for, reach out to us and we'll happily extend our system to support your use case.

+??? faq "Does Kolena support file versioning?"

+    If you are using Amazon S3 or Google Cloud Storage, Kolena supports file versioning for your test samples.
+Simply enable bucket versioning on your [S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Versioning.html) or [GCS](https://cloud.google.com/storage/docs/object-versioning) and make sure to pass the version id as part of the locator.
+See the examples in [`kolena.workflow.TestSample`][kolena.workflow.TestSample]

 ??? faq "Do I have to upload my datasets to Kolena?"

     No. Kolena doesn't store your data (images, videos, documents, 3D assetes, etc.) directly, only URLs pointing to